1. Home

 What is the Difference Between the NAPLEX and the MPJE?

-Not only does a recent pharmacy school graduate need to study for the NAPLEX, but a newly minted PharmD needs to prepare for the Multistate Pharmacy Jurisprudence (i.e. MPJE exam) as well.
+Not only does a recent pharmacy school graduate need to study for the NAPLEX, but a newly minted PharmD needs to prepare for the Multistate Pharmacy Jurisprudence (i.e. MPJE exam).
 While the NAPLEX is a comprehensive examination designed to evaluate a pharmacist’s readiness to practice in a clinical setting, the MPJE focuses on assessing a pharmacist’s understanding of pharmacy law and regulatory practices.

-Each state has its own version of the MPJE as different states have their own unique set of laws and regulations.
-Regardless of what state you intend to practice in, all examinations contains the following key elements:
+Each state has its version of the MPJE as different states have their own unique set of laws and regulations.
+Regardless of what state you intend to practice in, all examinations contain the following key elements:

 1. State-Specific Pharmacy Laws such as controlled substance schedules, licensing requirements, and dispensing regulations